AlvaroRuizDelgado/Morse/Morse_webservice.md

 - [x] Modify the flask app to use a database in a dedicated node.
 - [x] Provision database node through HEAT/Ansible.
 - [x] Connect HEAT and Ansible (dynamic inventory, controller node).
-- [ ] Load balancer for the extra web servers.
+- [x] Load balancer for the extra web servers.
   - [x] "Manual load balancer"
-  - [ ] Openstack LBaaS
+  - [x] Openstack LBaaS
     - [x] Remote dynamic inventory.
+  - [ ] Modify openstack.py to focus on a given stack.
 - [ ] Sanitize the network situation --> no floating IPs for VMs.
 - [ ] Docker
 - [ ] Jenkins based test to check that the result can be decoded into the original text.